great-expectations/great_expectations/CONTRIBUTING_CODE.md

 Documentation will be generated in `docs/build/html/` with the index.html as the index page.

-Note: we use autoapi to generate API reference docs, but it’s not compatible with pandas 1.1.0.
-You’ll need to have pandas 1.0.5 (or a previous version) installed in order to successfully build docs.
+AutoAPI is used to generate API reference documentation, but it’s not compatible with pandas 1.1.0.
+To  build the API documentation, install pandas 1.0.5 or earlier.

 ## Test code changes